Old-Lab-Archives/UNIX-Programming-Environment/README.md

 Welcome to UNIX-Programming-Environment repository! <br>
 In this repository, the programs that can be run on UNIX environment is coded here. <br>
 Unix-BSD has been targeted.
-The existing project is intended for self-learning and also, aimed to do proposed thingy with windows.
+The project is intended for self-learning and also, aimed to do proposed thingy with windows.
 <br>
 And i wanna confess that i have no runnable BSD OS or anything.
 <br>